FelicityPictures/Maze-Final-Project/README.md

          Fixed the scanner thing in Processing by using loadStrings()

 What do we have as of 6/1?
+INSTRUCTIONS: Look at Maze_Final_Project.pde (for bordered map) and PuzzleTileGame.pde (for Puzzle Tile game).
+Not much progress, but should be able to compile.
 Not much :/ much but we have loaded a nice map, and we are beginning the games.
 More progress will come this week.

 Things to do: